A Comprehensive Study on GDPR-Oriented Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers: Related Work

-\textbf{Privacy policy concept classifiers.} Harkous et al.~\cite{harkous2018polisis} proposed Polisis, a comprehensive framework for enabling multi-dimensional privacy policy analysis.
+Harkous et al.~\cite{Harkous2018Polisis} proposed Polisis, a comprehensive framework for enabling multi-dimensional privacy policy analysis.
 Polisis provides an online service for privacy policies analysis, using a combination of NLP and deep learning (DL) techniques to extract fragments from privacy policies, each containing a set of labels describing data processing behaviors.
 Tesfay et al.~\cite{tesfay2018privacyguide} proposed an ML-based approach to classify multiple categories of privacy policy content using pre-defined keywords.
 Lippi et al.~\cite{lippi2019claudette} provided 33 metadata types for privacy policies in terms of the GDPR compliance, and provided automatic support for ambiguity detection of privacy policies based on manual rules and machine learning (ML) based methods.
 A more comprehensive piece of work was done by Torre et al.~\cite{torre2020ai}, who proposed 55 metadata types, covering all types identified by Lippi et al.~\cite{lippi2019claudette}, and studied automated detection of privacy policy integrity using an advanced combination of natural language processing (NLP) and ML based on the 55 metadata types.
 Their more recent work~\cite{Amaral2022} further improved their privacy policy completeness checking framework with the same GDPR taxonomy and classifiers.
-Srinath et al.~\cite{Srinath2020PrivaSeerPrivBERT} constructed a new privacy policy corpus called PrivSeer, built a pre-trained language model called PrivBERT based on PrivSeer, and then developed a number of concept classifiers for privacy policy analysis based on PriVERT.
-As a whole, the best-performing classifiers are PrivBERT-based ones and those reported in \cite{Amaral2022}, achieving an F1 score above 0.8 for most concept classifiers, and even above 0.9 for some.
+Mousavi Nejad et al.~\cite{Nejad2020baselinePPC} studied the performance of multiple machine learning techniques (CNN and two BERT-based transformers) on classifying privacy privacy concepts in the OPP-115 corpus, and reported the best performance figures of 77–85\% (micro-avg) and 76–79\% (macro-avg).
+Mustapha et al.~\cite{Mustapha2020PPC-XLNet} proposed to use a pre-trained XLNet and a dense layer for classification of concepts in OPP-115, and showed the classifier can outperform the best models reported in~\cite{Nejad2020baselinePPC} by 1-3\% for both macro and micro average F1-scores.
+Srinath et al.~\cite{Srinath2020PrivaSeerPrivBERT} constructed a new privacy policy corpus called PrivSeer, built a pre-trained language model called PrivBERT based on PrivSeer, and then developed a number of concept classifiers for privacy policy analysis based on PrivBERT.
+As a whole, the best-performing classifiers are PrivBERT-based ones and those reported in~\cite{Amaral2022}, achieving an F1 score above 0.8 for most concept classifiers, and even above 0.9 for some.
+Xie et al.~\cite{Xie2025LLMPrivacy} constructed a collection of privacy policy clauses grounded in multiple privacy regulations, leveraging self-annotated excerpts from both open-source datasets and real-world policies, and applied zero-shot prompting with large language models for clause classification.